Minnesota · Minneapolis–St. Paul · Area Codes 612 · 952 · 763

 “We’re an 18-person accounting firm in Bloomington.
 We’re on a ShoreTel system — Mitel bought ShoreTel, then Mitel went bankrupt.
 Our annual support renewal just went from $2,900 to $7,800 because there are fewer people who’ll touch it.
 We’re being priced off our own system.
 We need to replace it before the next renewal date and we can’t afford to have the transition happen during tax season.
 Please tell us you can work around that.”

-Polar Vortex Season and the Cellular Failover Argument
+Polar Vortex Season and the Cellular Data Network Failover Argument

 Minneapolis winters are not metaphorical.
 A polar vortex event that drops temperatures to -30°F stresses utility and internet infrastructure in ways that warmer markets genuinely don’t plan for.
 When ice takes down power lines and internet along with them, cloud-only VoIP phones go silent.
-Our Hybrid system has built-in 4G LTE cellular failover.
-When internet fails — polar vortex, ice storm, or just a bad ISP maintenance window — calls route through cellular within seconds.
-Your 612 number stays live.
+Our Hybrid system has built-in 4G LTE cellular data network failover.
+When internet fails — polar vortex, ice storm, or just a bad ISP maintenance window — your phones switch to cellular backup mid-ring — no voicemail, no “all circuits busy,” your 612 number stays live.
 The Mall of America has weathered every Minnesota winter for 30 years.
 Your phone system should too.

 Minneapolis Businesses That Call Phonewire